4DISEASE/anteaters-repo/README.md

 * Organized project (split up view.py)
 * Used css to style every page
     * Updated home.html styling to include piano instead of guitar
+* Fixed errors with login
+    * If used incorrect username or password, resulted in an error, now states that username and password is incorrect

 # Update 2/18